selendra/selendra-wiki/docs/learn/learn-keys.md

 scheme STROBE that can theoretically process huge amounts of data with only one call across the Wasm boundary.

-The implementation of Schnorr signatures that is used in Polkadot and implements the Schnorrkel protocols over the Ristretto compression of the Curve25519 is known as **sr25519**.
+The implementation of Schnorr signatures that is used in Selendra and implements the Schnorrkel protocols over the Ristretto compression of the Curve25519 is known as **sr25519**.

-### Are BLS signatures used in Polkadot?
+### Are BLS signatures used in Selendra?

 Not yet, but they will be.
 BLS signatures allow more efficient signature aggregation.
 Because GRANDPA validators are usually signing the same thing (e.g. a block), it makes sense to aggregate